Haseena Moin, Kanwal Naseer pass away

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+She had started writing in her teenage, during her 20s she wrote skits for Studio Number Nau, however, it was with her long plays for PTV that set her apart.

-Another legendary woman of Pakistan, Kanwal Naseer, 73, was the first presenter and anchor of PTV who started her career with the state-run television.
+Another legendary woman of Pakistan, Kanwal Naseer, 73, was the first presenter and anchor in Pakistan who started her career with the state-run television.
 Kanwal Naseer was the first voice of the state-run TV and radio.
-Naseer also acted in several plays.
 She passed away on Thursday in Islamabad after a brief illness.